openactive/openactive-test-suite/packages/openactive-integration-tests/test-data-generator/README.md

 ## Test data file format

 The `item` within the file format is identical to the Controlled Opportunity Creation endpoint defined within the [OpenActive Test Interface](https://openactive.io/test-interface/).
 This allows an implementation to use the same logic to generate data from the test data file and from the test interface.

+TODO2 need to be removed from here too based on config

 ```json
 {